How to Update your Lighting on a Budget

 Buy Fixtures at Local Resale Stores

 New fixtures can be pretty pricey, but if “vintage” describes your style, you’re in luck.
 Shopping for secondhand fixtures at a local resale store can save you tons of money.
-If there aren’t many in your area, you could also try checking out Cragislist, area garage sales, or flea markets.
+If there aren’t many in your area, you could also try checking out Craigslist, area garage sales, or flea markets.
 Even if you don’t find the ideal fixture for your style, you could always break out some of those dormant DIY skills and make one of your own.
 Take a look at the fixtures section on our site for ideas on what kind of fixtures you need.

 Get New Shades, not New Lamps

 New lampshades can go a long way for improving the look and feel of old fixtures.
-If you’re ever been to a garage sale or perused the electronics section on Craigslist, chances are you’ve seen an old forgotten table or standing lamp topped with a dusty shade.
+If you’ve ever been to a garage sale or perused the electronics section on Craigslist, chances are you’ve seen an old forgotten table or standing lamp topped with a dusty shade.
 As long as the lamp is working and the base is generic enough to fit your home’s design, purchasing a new lampshade – or even personalizing an old one to your liking – is one of the cheaper and more unique alternatives to purchasing an entirely new lamp.
 You could even buy (or create) several new shades for old lamps to tie your room together around a central color or theme.

 Install your own Fixtures

 If you feel comfortable working with wiring, try your hand at installing your own light fixtures.
 We’ve got a ton of helpful tutorials regarding how to safely install fixtures such as downlights, hanging lights, and antique pendant lights on the DIY section of this blog as well as on our YouTube channel.
+If you've got the general know-how, we've got the specific how-to.